 - Ensure that it is profitable.

-- Know that Facebook marketing heps you deliver your overall plan.
+- Know that Facebook marketing helps you deliver your overall plan.

 - Can be confident that there aren’t better uses of the money.

 Comparing this to another discipline is interesting.
-In the technology startup world there has been a lot written in recent years about something called Lean Startup Methodology.
-Broadly the idea is to start small and iterate with businesses rather than going all in.
-There are two good books in this area: Zero to One by Peter Thiel and The Lean Startup by Eric Ries.
+In the technology startup world, there has been a lot written in recent years about something called Lean Startup Methodology.

 Sushi Emporium Marketing Plan

-Let’s look at a complete plan for the sushi emporium:
+Let’s look at a complete plan for the hypothetical sushi emporium:

 Business Objective: Increase revenue by $150,000 in the next 12 months.